ananafrida/omukk/README.md

 # omukk
-#It is a PC version website
+It is a PC version website.
+To preview click here: https://ananafrida.github.io/omukk/
-https://ananafrida.github.io/omukk/